rqtl/qtl2fst/README.md

 high-dimensional data and complex cross designs.

-The [qtl2fst](https://github.com/rqtl/qtl2fst) package uses [fst](http://www.fstpackage.org/) to store a genotype probabilities in a set of files for rapid access but reduced memory usage.
+The [qtl2fst](https://github.com/rqtl/qtl2fst) package uses the [fst package](http://www.fstpackage.org/) to store genotype probabilities in a set of files for rapid access but reduced memory usage.
 It is fully integrated with [R/qtl2](https://kbroman.org/qtl2), and is based on the [qtl2feather](https://github.com/byandell/qtl2feather) package which stores